NeatNerdPrime/puppet-barman/REFERENCE.md

 Definition of the barman home directory.
 The default value
                   is set from the 'settings' class.
 Whether cron entry should be managed.
+Additional connection options passed to the conninfo string.
+                  The default value is undef.
 User to run cron jobs.
 Day of the month set in the cron for the backup schedule.
                   The default value (undef) ensure daily backups.